Tuition and Fees

 Curriculum Courses

-16 semester hours or more: $1,216 per semester.
+16 credit hours or more: $1,216 per semester

 High School Diploma or High School Equivalency Courses

-No tuition or fee.
+No tuition or fees

 North Carolina Residence Status